4 Types of Clay Used for Ceramics

 Porcelain can be difficult to work with, requiring a lot of water due to its large number of clay particles.
 Too much water can cause the porcelain to collapse on the pottery wheel, making it frustrating for artists to handle.

-Once you master this clay type, it is best used for creating serving ware and other functional cooking or drinking pottery pieces to increase the overall value and professionalism of the piece.
+Once you master this clay type, it is best used to create serving ware and other functional cooking or drinking pottery pieces to increase the overall value and professionalism of the piece.

 Firing porcelain gives it a glass-like appearance, and it is often fired more than once to achieve different finishes.
 This clay type should be fired at 2,200 degrees Fahrenheit to 2,600 degrees Fahrenheit.